Can I Easily Upgrade My VISTA-20P to a First Alert VISTAH3?

 Yes, it's pretty easy to upgrade a VISTA-20P to a First Alert VISTAH3.
 First, decide which existing devices will be used with the new panel.
 Then, make sure all existing wires are properly marked.
 Finally, replace the VISTA-20P with the VISTAH3, transfer any zone wiring, and then program.

-The Honeywell 4219 hardwired expander, 4229 hardwired plus relay expander, 4204 relay module, and 5881 style receivers all use ECP to communicate to the alarm panel and can be used with the VISTAHTKVR-B. It supports ECP addresses 00 - 31 and addresses are not specific, as long as each device has a unique address.
+The Honeywell 4219 hardwired expander, 4229 hardwired plus relay expander, 4204 relay module, and 5881 style receivers all use ECP to communicate to the alarm panel and can be used with the VISTAHTKVR-B. It supports ECP addresses 00 - 31 and addresses are not device specific, as long as each device has a unique address.
 You can view the VISTAHTKVR-B data sheet here, and the Install Guide here.

 Important Note: The VISTAH3 uses a DC power supply.
 When replacing a VISTA-20P with a VISTAH3, be sure to use the DC power supply that comes with the VISTAH3 to power the system.
 Failure to properly power the system may damage the VISTAH3.